How to design wireframes that work

 How to present a user journey?

-How do you best present a dynamic user flow in a static format like a Powerpoint presentation?
+How do you best present a dynamic user flow in a static format like a PowerPoint presentation?
 Which steps do you emphasize and which do you hide?
 How do you present an incomplete journey?
 Do you hide the gaps in your journey?
 How detailed should the wire framing be and how many states do you show?
-Imagine a project with 40 wireframes that are all really detailed.
+Imagine a project with 40 wireframes that are all detailed.
 Each time something small changes in the user interface you will have to do the change 40 times.
-I personally would suggest drawing wireframes that are not too detailed.
+I would suggest drawing wireframes that are not too detailed.
 Important is that you can present the general flow, rather than a detailed one and you can focus on those unusual or more specific parts of the flow that are unique for that particular project.
-Of course the difficulty here is to find that median, that level in detail when enough is good enough.
-Enough to show the strength of the idea without revealing too much what is missing.
+Of course, the difficulty here is to find that median, that level in detail when enough is good enough.
+Enough to show the strength of the idea without revealing too much of what is missing.

 This brings us to the part where we have to decide if we will use interactive or static wireframes.
-If you chose for static, adding explanatory annotation can help.
+If you chose static, adding explanatory annotation can help.
 The same counts for a style and behavior guide that shows all the transitions and explains the behavior of the interface.
 There are a lot of interactive online UI/UX design solutions that are cheap and easy to use.
 They can be great if you collaborate online or you want your client to be able to test a working prototype.
-This type of wire framing is gaining a lot in popularity as ‘rapid prototyping’.
+This type of wireframing is gaining a lot in popularity as ‘rapid prototyping’.
 It is a much more interactive and user-friendly solution to show the user interface components and their associated behaviors and it requires much less documentation (a killer for designers).
 It is also a good tool to test usability without having to wait for a demo or beta version from the developers.

 Related articles